 When your headspace is cluttered with old drafts, new ideas struggle to breathe.
 You can't chase the spark of a fresh melody when you're weighed down by yesterday's debris.

 Action Step: Use the 2-to-1 Rule.
 For every two new ideas you start, commit to finishing one old track.
-This ensures you maintain momentum with fresh inspiration and clear out backlog without drowning in guilt.
+This keeps you moving with fresh inspiration while you clear out the backlog without drowning in guilt.
+For more ways to revive what's already in the pile, see 7 ways to turn abandoned song ideas into finished tracks.

 4. Half-Finished Songs Waste Time